dattran1232003/curd-user-graphql/README.md

 ### How to run
+1. clone this repo.

-1. copy `.env` file and place into root of project.
+2. copy `.env` file and place into root of project.

-2. install dependencies:
+3. install dependencies:
 ```bash
 yarn
 ```
-3. run local server:
+4. run local server:
 ```bash
 npm run start
 # or